BlackAnt1968601851/Minecraft-Heartbeat/Readme.md

 Next you will need PHP 8.2 Minimum and you need MySQL 8.0.34.0 minumum.

-Copy all the files to your web page. then import the sql file in PhpMyAdmin
+Copy all the files to your web page.
+Then import the sql file in PhpMyAdmin

 Lastly set your Heartbeat to http://YourDomainOrIP/Heartbeat.php